 Clara Fang, Ph.D.

-As a consultant, she has worked with NOAA, Climate Breakthrough, Citizens' Climate Lobby, Climate Reality, Association for Environmental Studies and Sciences, and the United Nations Environmental Programme Youth and Education Alliance and more on climate and diversity.
+As a consultant, she has worked with the National Oceanic and Atmospheric Administration, Green Leadership Trust, Citizens’ Climate Education, Climate Breakthrough, Climate Reality Project, The Association for Environmental Studies and Sciences, City of Albany, New York, the United Nations Environmental Programme Youth and Education Alliance and more.

 My Story